If your children's grandparents have been fully vaccinated against COVID-19 for at least two weeks, then it is probably safe to let the hugs begin!

 A relatively low risk, now lower

-COVID-19 vaccines are not yet approved for anyone under age 12.
+COVID-19 vaccines are not yet approved for anyone under age 5.
 However, the likelihood of a child, who seems well, actually having COVID and then passing it to an adult has always been relatively low.
-Now, with those adults being fully vaccinated, there is relatively no risk of those adults becoming severely ill with COVID even if they were to be exposed.
+Now, with more people able to be fully vaccinated, there is less risk of severe illness from COVID even if they were to be exposed.

 However, we should also remember that while the risk of giving grandparents COVID has decreased, there are other illnesses out there that we can still pass to one another.
 Washing hands and staying home when we aren't feeling 100% are good rules to continue to follow.
 If you or your child are coughing or have cold-like symptoms, or have had a fever, vomiting or diarrhea in the past 24 hours, it is best if you stay home until you have been symptom free for a day before visiting friends or family.

 Being physically separated from grandparents has during the pandemic has been tough for many families.
-In addition to providing an additional source of unconditional love and
+In addition to providing a source of unconditional love and

-support for children, many grandparents play a vital role in helping parents care for them.
+support, many grandparents play a vital role in helping parents care for children.